InsolentFlunkey/dots-and-boxes/README.md

 - [ ] **Game saving/loading**
 - [ ] **Score/history tracking**
 - [ ] **Packaging as an executable for Windows/macOS/Linux**
-- [ ] Who goes first: let the user choose or randomize who starts each game

 ---